David’s Throne Forever

 What God pledged to David regarding his offspring and his kingdom:

 - If they violate my commandments, I will punish them.
 (30-32)

 - My loving commitment to them will never change.
 (33 & 34)

 - Like the sun and moon, they will endure before me forever.
 (35-37)

 Although we may turn away from God in our sinfulness, he will never turn away from us because he remains faithful.

 In the Davidic Covenant, God unconditionally promised Israel an eternal ruler with an eternal throne (2 Sam.
 7:11-16).
-In the New Covenant, God unconditionally pledged to regather his scattered and devastated nation and to renew them spiritually (Jer.
+In the New Covenant, God pledged unconditionally to regather his scattered and devastated nation and to renew them spiritually (Jer.
 31:31-34 & Ez.
 36:22-38).
-From the New Testament, we learn that Jesus declared himself to be the mediator of this New Covenant, put into effect through his death on the cross and in which the church plays a central role (Lk.
+From the New Testament, we learn that Jesus declared himself to be the mediator of this New Covenant which was put into effect through his death on the cross and in which the church plays a central role (Lk.
 22:20, 1 Cor.
 11:25, & Heb.
 9:15).

-In this segment of Psalm 89, God strongly reaffirms his pledge that a Davidic ruler will govern his covenant people forever.
-At his Second Coming, Jesus Christ will fulfill all such prophecies.
+In this segment of Psalm 89, God strongly reaffirmed his pledge that a Davidic ruler would govern his covenant people forever.
+At his Second Coming, Jesus Christ will fulfill this prophecy.
 Just as surely as he came the first time to die on a cross to inaugurate the New Covenant in his blood, so he will someday return as the promised Davidic ruler to reign in justice and righteousness over Israel and over all the nations of the earth.